Edit Template

 It’s a scary process, and though getting people to read your work is important and often tedious, you need more than just your friends and family’s opinion.
 They may read it, but how familiar are they with your world?
 They might give you feedback, but how applicable or enlightening is that feedback?

-This is why you need a skilled reader; someone who can point out how your story feels, how it lands, how real your characters are—and ultimately, how your audience is likely to react to your book.
-Please, ladies and gentlemen, allow me to be introduced to you, the beta reader!
+This is why you need a skilled reader—someone who can point out how your story feels, how it lands, how real your characters are, and ultimately, how your audience is likely to react to your book.
+Please, ladies and gentlemen, allow me to introduce . . . the beta reader!
 (It’s my frickin’ job to read, so let me do my job!)
 All jokes aside, I’d love to give you gut-level, intuitive feedback on your work.

 I’m not the type of beta reader that simply gives you feedback such as, “I didn’t like this . . . this is confusing . . . why did you do this?”
 Feedback like this, in my opinion, is rather vague and unhelpful.
 I like to be precise and point out why I feel the way I feel.
 Whether editing or reading, I like to be thorough to the point that you’ll be able to take something from it.